Step One: First Contact and Clinical Consultation

 Step Two: Benefits Verification and Financial Consultation

 ABA is the most successful form of autism therapy.
 It is approved by the United States Surgeon General and covered by insurance in Wisconsin in which IMPACT is located.
-We offer complimentary insurance verification for families to find out the extent of their benefits for ABA services, including copay and deductible amounts.
+Once we are ready to start getting your child ready for their first day, we will start by offering complimentary insurance verification for families to find out the extent of their benefits for ABA services, including copay and deductible amounts.
 IMPACT is in-network with several of the major commercial insurance carriers such as: Anthem, UHC, UMR, WEA and Medicaid.

 At this point, a BCBA at IMPACT also provides parents with a handbook and client rights information.
 Parents and the BCBA review and finalize paperwork at a meeting before beginning ABA therapy.